Lee Sin Build Guide by NixLychee

 You can't really win vs him, you'll get outfarmed, and he will stun you if you get too close.
 He is one of your main counters.
 Another personal favorite ban.

-This champion is a bit overtuned at the moment, with similar mobility to you, and more damage, as well as being able to nullify your damage with his get-out-of jail free ultimate.
+Similar mobility to you, and slightly less damage, as well as being able to nullify your damage with his get-out-of jail free ultimate.
 Invade him early, his clear isn't the healthiest.
+Can't duel you unless you get stunned.

 Nunu & Willump